intel-unesp-mcp/infieri2019-session1/README.md

-The first example uses the directive `#pragma offload target(mic)`, which informs the compiler that the segment of the code immediately below it (and delimited with brackets) should be executed on an Intel Xeon Phi coprocessor.
+The first example uses the directive `#pragma offload target(mic)`, which informs the compiler that the segment of the code immediately below it (and delimited with brackets) should be executed on an Intel Xeon Phi™ coprocessor.
 Take a look at the content of the source file `hello-offload1.c` in `/home/traineeN/source-files/session1`, then compile and run it: